eCubed/DevNotes/2019-06-08-04-templating-multiple-templates-and-exposing-data-to-them.md

 `isExpanded` state remains true no matter what.

-If we go back to `toggleExpanded()` and see what's happening with a `console.log()`, we will see that the value of `this.isExpanded` *does* toggle between clicks! *What* is going on?
+If we go back to `toggleExpanded()` and see what's happening with a `console.log()`, we will see that the value of `this.isExpanded` *does* toggle between true and false when clicked! *What* is going on?
 Why is the toggling values of `this.isExpanded` not reflected in the UI?

 It all has to do with the context of `this`.
 It is easy to believe, especially that if we have back-end OOP backgrounds, that the context of `this` of a function belonging to a class, will *always* be the instantiated object, even if we pass that function around our app.
-Though our component is truly a class in TypeScript, the context of *this* inside the class's functions *can change* to *no longer be* our component.
-We lose the context of *this* as our component when we pass our component's functions around *to be called* as *stand-alone* functions, as we're doing at the front-template.
+Though our component is truly a class in TypeScript, the context of `this` inside the class's functions *can change* to *no longer be* our component.
+We lose the context of `this` as our component when we pass it around as callbacks or set it equal to a property of another class or object.
+We created the property `toggleShowOrHide` *in* our
+*template context*, and set it to point to our component's original `toggleExpanded`.
+Now, though `toggleShowOrHide()` really points to our component's original `toggleExpanded`, the context of `this` when when we call `toggleShowOrHide()` is now the template context, and no longer the original component as we expect.

 To "cure" this, we will need to rewrite our function `toggleExpanded()` *as a property* that is set equal to `*an arrow function*`:

 ```javascript
 toggleExpanded = () => {